- May 22

 - Glutamate serves an excitatory function and it keeps a person awake and alert.
 Since alcohol is a depressant, it reduces the effect of glutamate.

 - GABA reduces brain energy and calms us down.
 Alcohol acts as a sedative and central nervous system depressant, enhancing the effects of the chemical GABA.

 - Dopamine, the brain’s third chemical messenger, serves as the brain’s pleasure center.
 Alcohol stimulates the release of dopamine, which is why it has a strong addictive nature.

 With the continued use of alcohol, chronic changes can develop over time.
 Experts associate excessive drinking with brain atrophy.
 Alcohol withdrawal can be associated with Wernicke’s encephalopathy, also known as Wernicke’s disease.
-Its first signs are confusion, difficulty with gait and eye movements.
-If left untreated or if a person continues drinking alcohol, Wernicke’s can develop into Korsakoff’s syndrome, an irreversible disease in which people have memory loss and the lost memories are filled with confabulations, or fabricated experiences.
+Its first signs are confusion and difficulty with gait and eye movements.
+If left untreated or if a person continues drinking alcohol, Wernicke’s can develop into Korsakoff’s syndrome, an irreversible disease in which people have memory loss and the lost memories are filled with confabulations or fabricated experiences.

 Struggle for Balance

 Alcohol consumption results in an imbalance between glutamate and GABA.
 Upon abrupt discontinuation of alcohol, the brain does not have enough GABA to slow down on its own.
 Increase glutamatergic activity results in shakes, increased blood pressure, increased pulse rate and potential for seizures.
 If left untreated, the condition can progress to delirium tremens, or DT.